 An error of this sort often is simply a clerical error.
 For example, the appraisal records may show your property as located in one school district when it actually is in another.

 Some kinds of taxable personal property move from place to place quite regularly.
 Property is taxed at only one location in Texas.
 You can protest the inclusion of your property on the appraisal records if it should be taxed at another location in Texas or out of state.

 You have the right to protest if the chief appraiser or ARB fails to give you a required notice.
-But unless you disagree with your appraisal, there is no point in protesting such a failure.
 Make sure that the appraisal district has your correct name and address.